bashbaugh/old-personal-site/_posts/2020-11-12-building-a-multiplayer-js-game-with-colyseus-js-in-20-minutes.md

 2. Each update, we move it (delta/3) y pixels in whichever direction it's travelling.
 This means it would move 1000 pixels across the canvas in 3 seconds..
 We add (the angle value * (delta/3)) to the current x value to get a new x value for the ball.
 3. If we detect the ball has moved within the "goal" area of either player (within 20px of the end), we check to see if it collided with the racket.
 4. If it **did not** collide, we reset the ball and increment the other player's score.
-5. If it **did** collide, we switch the direction of the ball, and calculate the new direction it's flying in using this formula: (ball x position - center of racket x position) / half of racket width (note that there are other ways you could calculate the bounce if you wanted to do it differently).
+5. If it **did** collide, we switch the direction of the ball, and calculate the new direction it's flying in using this formula: (ball x position - center of racket x position) / half of racket width (which is 50).
+Note that you can adjust this formula if you want the ball to bounce differently.
+50 for the last variable would give a maximum bounce angle of 45 degrees (assuming the racket is 100px wide), but you can decrease that number if you want a greater bounce angle.
 6. If we detect the ball touching a side of the canvas, we flip the angle so it bounces back.
 7. If either player has more than 10 points, set `hasWon` to true for that player and destroy/disconnect the room.